shenxiangzhuang/shenxiangzhuang/README.md

 </p>
 -->

+>“Science is not the exclusive province of experts and scholars; it is within everyone’s reach, and whoever undertakes it should arrive at the same results.”  —— Senku Ishigami

 # About [Mathew Shen]
 - 🔭 Currently, I'm a Senior Machine Learning Engineer at [NetEase Fuxi](https://fuxi.163.com/), focusing on Data-Centric AI.